Use of Composite ML-DSA in TLS 1.3

 The security considerations discussed in Section 11 of

-[I-D.ietf-lamps-pq-composite-sigs] needs to be taken into account.
+[I-D.ietf-lamps-pq-composite-sigs] need to be taken into account.

 TLS clients that support both post-quantum and traditional-only

 signature algorithms are vulnerable to downgrade attacks.
-In such a
+In such

-accepts traditional-only certificates for backward compatibility, it
+client continues to accept traditional-only certificates for backward

-will be exposed to this risk.
+compatibility, it remains exposed to this risk.

 day” in which all traditional-only certificates are simultaneously